Timo-PFF/public_stuff/docs/r_values_sports_analytics.md

 * Number of seasons: `5` (In reality that means at least `6` years of data, because you need a year to get priors)
 * Plays per player and season: `500` on average, i.e. each player season's number of players is a normal distribution around `500`.

 The following code implements this and computes the season-level R-squared number for both metrics in each parallel universe.
-For reasons that will become apparently, we simulate the seasons from the game-level, i.e. we simulate the plays of the 17 games of each season.
+For reasons that will become apparent very soon, we simulate the seasons from the game-level, i.e. we simulate the plays of the 17 games of each season.

 ```r
 player_games <- tibble(player_game_id = 1:(17*500), player_season_id = rep(1:500, each = 17)) %>%